FAIMS/FAIMS2-Documentation/docs/Program+Logic+Support.md

-Close the tab group with the following reference with an option to show a warning dialog if there are changes that haven\'t been saved.
+Close the tab group with the following reference with an option to show a warning dialog if there are changes that haven't been saved.

 -   **ref **the reference to the tab group
--   **warn **set to true to show a warning dialog if there are changes that haven\'t been saved
+-   **warn **set to true to show a warning dialog if there are changes that haven't been saved

 **cancelTabGroup(String ref, boolean warn);**

-Close the tab with the following reference with an option to show a warning dialog if there are changes that haven\'t been saved.
+Close the tab with the following reference with an option to show a warning dialog if there are changes that haven't been saved.

 -   **ref **the reference to the tab
--   **warn **set to true to show a warning dialog if there are changes that haven\'t been saved
+-   **warn **set to true to show a warning dialog if there are changes that haven't been saved

 **cancelTab(String ref, boolean warn);**